patelvishu05/SoftwareEngineering/README.md

   emulator.
   We were able to circumvent this issue by installing Genymotion, an alternate Android Device Emulator.
   Additionally, you will need to install a plugin for Genymotion in Android Studio to use the emulator.

+## Logging In
+> Currently, the application does not verify login credentials.
+In order to log in, just provide any email address, and any password.

 ## Contributors
 - Juan-Diaz Sada (Product Owner)